 This museum about 50 miles east of Greenville showcases Mrs. Eva Blount Way’s overwhelming affection for collecting buttons.
 In addition to some 30,000 buttons, you’ll see a fascinating array of collectibles, such as period clothing, toys and dolls, china, and farm tools.
 Believe it or not, there’s also a dried flea wedding, viewed through a magnifying glass, a two-headed kitten, one-eyed fetal pig, and a hare-lipped dog.

-Docents lead tours through three buildings of exhibits and are available to answer questions about the practice of medicine between the late 18th century and the first half of the 20th century.
+Docents lead tours through two buildings and a seasonal medicinal herb garden and are available to answer questions about the practice of medicine between the late 18th century and the first half of the 20th century.
 Exhibits contain artifacts that include medical instruments and tools of pharmacy used by country doctors, as well as their diaries, papers and medical books.

 Fans of the 1960s Andy Griffith Show get a taste of the life depicted in the popular television series when they visit Mount Airy, Griffith’s hometown and the inspiration for the series.
 Visitors are welcome to take a ride in Barney’s squad car and cruise by Andy’s childhood home and down Main Street past Floyd’s Barbershop.
 Or visit in late September, when Mayberry Days celebrates everything Andy Griffith.

 Legend has it that in this circle of bare earth about 20 feet across, the devil paces, thinking up bad things to do to mortals.
 His “tramping” supposedly kills off vegetation and causes wildlife to keep their distance.
 Even spookier, anything placed inside the circle after dusk is moved outside the circle before dawn.